 Pathological Science #3 Experts

-The general public tends to not know that there are different standards of qualifications for 'expert' scientists and for experts of skill.
-One of the reasons for having different standards is because some groups of people use the word expert to mean something different than how the general public defines the word (please see Pathological Science #1 and Pathological Science #2 Binary for definitions and a background of this series).
-I will first give a brief background of why people often use the same words to mean different things, and then I will give examples of why some 'expert' scientists do not have any skills.
+One of the reasons of why there are different standards is because some groups of people use the word expert to mean something different than how the general public defines the word (please see Pathological Science #1 and Pathological Science #2 Binary for definitions and a background of this series).
+I will first give a brief background of why people often use the same words to mean different things, and I will then give examples of why some 'expert' scientists do not have any skills.

 All humans interpret all words differently — no exceptions.
 Humans are not identical, not the same, and not equal, nor are their lives identical.
 Everyone has a different history, and everyone's own personal history influences how everyone interprets, learns, and remembers all words — no exceptions.
 A mind has to be thinking (consciously or unconsciously) before it can memorize a word, and the preexisting thoughts influence how the new word is heard, how the new word is related to one's own memories of one's own life, and how an individual will store the word's memory relative to one's own interpretations of one's own life.
 Thoughts are analog, not binary, and since no two analog waves can be identical, then no two thoughts can be identical, nor can two humans share the identical same analog thoughts — ever.
 If memories were to be stored as molecular chains within brain cells, then the molecular chains cannot be identical for two individuals, which mandates that the memories are not identical, and therefore interpretations of words cannot be identical.
 It is literally impossible for two people to share the same identical conscious and unconscious interpretations of words.
 Physics states that it is impossible, commonsense states that it is impossible, and all competent inquiries into the mind state that it is impossible.
 Regardless of what anyone might claim, no one interprets a word the identical same way as anyone else — ever.